Adam-Lechnos/adam-lechnos.github.io/_posts/2023/2023-02-20-aws-cdk-cognito.md

   * Using a Federated Identity Provider within the User Pool would require mapping the custom roles via the claim values to IAM Roles.
 Rule based role mappings are required. (more on this below)
 * The ARN of the assigned user's role get injected into the [ID Token](https://auth0.com/docs/secure/tokens/id-tokens/id-token-structure) as `"cognito:role": [<list of role ARNs>]`.
 * In addition, `"cognito:preferred_role":"<role ARN>"` gets injected, based on the role with the best (lowest) precedence value.
 If there is only one role, this will be the value.
-  * i.e., if authenticated, but no group is assigned within the user pool, use the default role assoicated with the Authenticated settings.
+  * i.e., if authenticated, but no group is assigned within the user pool, use the default role associated with the Authenticated settings.

 #### AWS Amplify - Authentication Mechanism
 * Configure Cognito as the authentication provider